airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 The average time spent reading a post is 6-8 minutes and about 80% of our readers are unique.

 33% of our readers come from the US, 8% from India, 5% from the UK, and 3% from Canada.

+## 3 Ride our $100,000 investment

+This month we are announcing a 3 month long [writing competition](https://www.airpair.com/100k-writing-competition) to celebrate the release of our new Github API powered, collaborative publishing tools.
+Our new platform allows anyone to fork posts and submit pull requests to fix typos and make suggestions.

+We're giving away $5k, $3k & $2k in cash prizes to the three most shared posts, with many smaller category prizes from $150-$1500.

+We'd like to help companies generate fresh top notch tutorials and thought pieces, to stimulate community activity and create more awareness of your technology amongst the wider AirPair community.

 ###2.2 Exposure